Introduction to Community Care

 NIHE is the statutory body responsible for providing public housing.
 It also has duties to those found to be homeless.

 A person can be homeless if it is not reasonable for her/him to continue to occupy her/his current accommodation.
-This may be, for example, because of substantial disrepair, or perhaps because of house is not suitable for a person with a particular disability.
+This may be, for example, because of substantial disrepair, or perhaps because the house is not suitable for a person with a particular disability.

 If the person is found to be unintentionally homeless and in priority need, NIHE is obliged to secure accommodation for her/him, usually after some time in temporary housing.
 Three reasonable offers of housing will be made but need not be in the person's area of choice.